Recreation Management and Policy: Adaptive Sports (M.S.)

 The Adaptive Sports Option prepares professionals for middle to upper-level administrative positions within the adaptive sports sector of the field, including positions within parks and recreation departments, rehabilitation hospitals, Veteran’s Administration hospitals and outpatient clinics, non-profits agencies, public school settings, grassroots adaptive sport organizations, national and international adaptive sport organizations, and/or commercial sport and recreation providers.

-The Adaptive Sports Option leverages our unique partnership with Northeast Passage, a nationally recognized TR and adaptive sports program associated with the RMP Department, affiliate of Disabled Sports U.S.A., and Gold Level Club member of U.S. Paralympics.
+The Adaptive Sports Option leverages our unique partnership with Northeast Passage, a nationally recognized TR and adaptive sports program associated with the RMP Department, and Chapter of Move United.
 Graduate students will be exposed to Northeast Passage’s Adaptive Sports and Recreation program, which offers a spectrum of services from entry-level instruction to ongoing recreation and competitive sports opportunities for people with disabilities (www.nepassage.org).

 The 32-33 credit Adaptive Sports Option consists of required and elective coursework.
 In consultation with a faculty adviser, students will select either a thesis or non-thesis track.
 The core curriculum combines courses in adaptive sports and recreation facilitation, program administration in sport and recreation, law and public policy, non-profit administration and leadership, fund development and grant writing, and a supervised fieldwork experience in an adaptive sports setting.
 Students develop research competencies through an applied project or thesis specifically tailored to adaptive sport practice.
 Students also take one elective course to support desired specialization.